Frequently Asked Questions

 A prison can certainly be intimidating, yet there are countless security measures and policies in place to protect visitors.
 Inmates are under constant watch, and volunteers are never left alone with inmates.
 In Texas*, volunteers must complete a 4-hour security training by the Texas Department of Criminal Justice (TDCJ) to prepare them for coming into prison, and be re-certified every two years.
-In the 20 years that BTL has been offering its program, no volunteer has ever been threatened or harmed while on duty. (*Training requirements may vary; in locations other than Texas, contact that state's Department of Corrections.)
+In the 20 years that BTL has been offering its program, no volunteer has ever been threatened or harmed while on duty. (*Training requirements in locations other than Texas may vary; contact that state's Department of Corrections.)

 Do volunteers or BTL staff stay in touch with graduates after the program ends?

 Does BTL provide any services for offenders after their release from prison?

 The BTL program is designed to take place during incarceration, thus our mission does not include the direct offering of re-entry services.
 We do, however, provide a list of aftercare organizations to our graduates at the end of the program, and these are also listed under the Resources tab on our website.

 Can BTL graduates become BTL volunteers after they are released from prison?

 Yes!
-After successfully passing TDCJ's 18-month probationary period after release, former offenders who are graduates of our program may apply and train to become BTL volunteers -- in fact, almost 50 past graduates have done so since BTL began!
+After successfully completing TDCJ's 18-month probationary period after release, former offenders who are graduates of our program may apply and train to become BTL volunteers -- in fact, almost 50 past graduates have done so since BTL began!
 Additionally, while still incarcerated, some BTL graduates may qualify to participate in the program a second time as an "Encourager," that is, one who mentors and supports their peers through the BTL process.

 Is the BTL program available to sex offenders?